marbletracks/marbletrack3.com/content/episode/2025/06/02whats-my-motivation-and-took-a-few-frames.md

 The trickiest part was getting [G Choppy](/workers/g_choppy/) in place as he is curving the [Triple Splitter Small Feeder Inner Guider](/parts/triple-splitter-small-feeder-inner-guider/)

-It was quite a thrill once I took the first frame that would be used in the video and I kept hiding and deleting and retaking it about six times before I was happy with it.
+It was quite a thrill once I took the first frame that would be used in the video.. though I kept hiding and retaking it six times before I was happy with it.
 Altogether I took 11 frames and kept five of them.